-If the "D" key is pressed, the gear shifting system selects the most appropriate gear for starting.
+With vehicle at a standstill, apply service brake and press "D" key.
+The gear shifting system selects the most appropriate gear for starting.
 The 2nd gear is the default starting gear; however, the system will select the 1st gear if necessary like when starting the vehicle on a slope.
 Once the accelerator is depressed, the clutch engages automatically and then the vehicle starts to move.
 The gear shifting system automatically performs upshifts and downshifts during travel.
 When in automatic mode, the gear shifting system avoids shifts which result in the engine overspeeding or stalling.
-The driver can always intervene manually (upshift and downshift) with no need to change the accelerator pedal position - for example, in difficult driving situations.
+The driver can (upshift always intervene manually and downshift) with no need to change the accelerator pedal position - for example, in difficult driving situations.
 The driving mode then changes from automatic to manual for approximately 20 seconds.